0x4l3x420/Data-Analysis/Data phases and Tools.md

 # Steps to plan a data visualization
 Data analysts use lots of different tools and methods to visualize and share their data.

-Step 1: Explore the data for patterns
+Step 1: Explore the data for patterns<br />
-Step 2: Plan your visuals
+Step 2: Plan your visuals<br />
-Step 3: Create your visuals
+Step 3: Create your visuals<br />

 Data visualization toolkit
 * You can use the visualizations tools in your spreadsheet to create simple visualizations such as line and bar charts.